japanese-goblinn/DEKit/README.md

 }

 let de = try DirectoryEvents(watch: "Downloads/DEKitTest")
-de.stopWatching() // call this method to explicitly finish watching directory and destroy DirectoryEvents object
+de.stopReceiving() // call this method to explicitly finish watching events in directory and destroy DirectoryEvents object
 ```

 With this code